MND Australia

 • conserve energy by not rushing

-• stop and rest if breathlessness occurs
+• stop and rest if it gets hard to breathe

-• ask for help if you need something done but feel too weary to do it.
+• ask for help if you need something done but feel too weary to do it

 • try to establish a regular sleeping pattern.